flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

   Widget build(BuildContext context) {
     return MaterialApp(
       // Provide a function to handle named routes.
 Use this function to
-      // identify the named route being pushed and create the correct
+      // identify the named route being pushed, and create the correct
       // Screen.
       onGenerateRoute: (settings) {
         // If you push the PassArguments route